Vagharshak Harutiunyan

-Vagharshak Varnazi Harutiunyan (Վաղարշակ Վառնազի Հարությունյան; born 28 April 1956) is an Armenian military figure and politician currently serving as Armenia's ambassador to Russia.
-He previously served as the Defence Minister of Armenia from 1999 to 2000 and again from 2020 to 2021.
+Vagharshak Varnazi Harutiunyan (Վաղարշակ Վառնազի Հարությունյան; born 28 April 1956) is an Armenian military figure and politician.
+He previously served as the Defence Minister of Armenia from 1999 to 2000 and again from 2020 to 2021, and also as an Ambassador of Armenia to Russia from 2022 to 2024.

 Early life

 Harutiunyan was born in Akhalkalaki, Georgian SSR (now Georgia), a region with a large Armenian population.

 Military career

 Harutiunyan at the Armenian Independence Day military parade in 1999.

 Soviet Army and CIS service

 He graduated from the Caspian Higher Naval School in 1978.
 From 1978 to 1989, he fought in the Soviet–Afghan War.
 Harutiunyan than graduated from the Grechko Naval Academy and the Military Academy of the General Staff of the Armed Forces of the Soviet Union in 1991.

 He switched allegiance to Armenia prior to the fall of the Soviet Union.
 Harutiunyan was named Deputy Minister of Internal Affairs and Deputy Chairman of the Defence Committee of Armenia in 1991, in the middle of the First Nagorno-Karabakh War.
 In 1992, he became the Deputy Chief of Staff of the High Command of the Armed Forces of the Commonwealth of Independent States.
 Harutiunyan was chosen as the representative of the Armenian Armed Forces at the CIS in 1994.
+In 1994, he received the military rank of Major General.